ambiorix-web/ambiorix-docs/content/docs/examples/input.md

 We also have a `sendValue()` function on a submit button to collect the value of the first input and send it to ambiorix' server.

-Replace the contents of inst/assets/templates/home.html file with:
+Move the folders inside inst to the package root and replace the contents of templates/home.html file with:

 ```html
 <!DOCTYPE html>